-Council's Financial Strategy, first adopted in April 2012, espoused its desire, subject to input from the community, to address the funding shortfall by adopting a scenario that provides for a small surplus budget in future years.
+The Plan also provides scenarios that are available to reset Council's long term operations to a more sustainable position.
+It is Council's desire, subject to input from the community, to address the funding shortfall by adopting a scenario that provides for a small surplus budget in future years.
+This goal has been espoused in Council's Financial Strategy since April 2012.